Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Convergence Properties

 We have the following convergence property for \texttt{BrasCPD} in the unconstrained case: \begin{Prop} Consider the case where $h_n( \cdot ) = 0$ for all $n$ and Assumptions~\ref{as:stepsize}-\ref{as:boundedness} hold.
 The solution sequence produced by \texttt{BrasCPD} satisfies:

-\end{Prop} The proof is relegated to Appendix~\ref{app:proof_unsconstrained}.
-The above proposition implies that there exists a subsequence of the solution sequence that converges to a stationary point in expectation. { Note that for stochastic algorithms, the convergence metric is slightly different compared to deterministic algorithms, where the latter does not have expectation involved \cite{bottou2018optimization}.
-The use of the expectation notion is due to the randomness in the algorithm.} We should mention that the SGD/stochastic proximal gradient type update and the block sampling step are essential for establishing convergence---and using the exact solution to \eqref{eq:sktech_als} as in \cite{battaglino2018practical} may not have such convergence properties.
+\end{Prop} The proof is relegated to Appendix~\ref{app:proof_unsconstrained}. {The above proposition implies that there exists a subsequence of the solution sequence that converges to a stationary point in expectation.} The use of the expectation notion is due to the randomness in the algorithm.
+We should mention that the SG update and the block sampling step are essential for establishing convergence---and using the exact solution to \eqref{eq:sktech_als} as in \cite{battaglino2018practical} may not have such convergence properties.